 - Snack on raw broccoli – try dipping in humus for extra fiber!

-- Add chopped broccoli to salad, soups, or stews.
+- Add chopped broccoli to salads, soups, or stews.

-- Chop cauliflower in a food processor to make riced cauliflower or buy pre chopped frozen packets found at most groceries stores.
+- Chop cauliflower in a food processor to make riced cauliflower or buy pre-chopped frozen packets found at most grocery stores.

-- Try mixing half mash potatoes with riced cauliflower or use as a rice substitute in stir fry.
+- Try mixing half-mashed potatoes with riced cauliflower or use it as a rice substitute in stir fry.

 - Roast florets or “steaks” or substitute for pizza crust.

-- Add kale into your next smoothie to add an extra punch of nutrients.
+- Add kale to your next smoothie to add an extra punch of nutrients.

-- Chop brussel sprouts in half and place in tin foil on the grill.
+- Chop Brussels sprouts in half and place in tin foil on the grill.
 Toss with olive oil, salt and pepper.

-- Bake brussel sprouts in the oven with olive oil, honey and salt.
+- Bake Brussels sprouts in the oven with olive oil, honey, and salt.
 Place on a baking sheet and cook until soft and crispy.

 - This spicy green is the perfect kick to add to any tossed salad with feta and balsamic dressing.